Bettadapura: Temple

-There is a granite Nandi (bull) on top of a pillar made of granite pillar weighing many tonnes on a very small and steep granite mound lying directly opposite to the main deity, MallikArjuna.
+There is a granite Nandi (bull) on top of a pillar made of granite pillar weighing many tonnes on a very small and steep granite mound lying directly opposite to the main deity, Mallikarjuna.
 Almost all Lord Shiva's temple will have a Nandi in front of it.
 Here too, amazingly, the Nandi sits just directly opposite to the main temple which is at least 200 meters in distance.
 According to a legend, the Nandi was chased by a tiger and the Nandi reached the summit and was near this mound.
 It jumped on the pillar and sat on the pillar to save its life.
 We can see the carved hooves etched on the granite stone below the mound and also near the pillar atop of this mound.
 How did ancient people managed to transfer both pillar and Nandi above this small, windy, & steep mound; how did the ancients manage to balance the height of Nandi by placing the pillar, which is more than 8 feet, to sync exactly at 180 degrees or directly opposite to the main deity of the temple that is at least 200 meters far away on highest (main) granite mound.

 There are few carvings and inscriptions on few stairs/steps and many are not sure of their significance.

 There is a huge granite slab weighing at least 200-300 kilos in the main temple with ancient Kannada inscriptions on it.
 Unfortunately, this is not so clear.

-There is some ancient Kannada inscription [haLegannaDa (haLe+Kannada) haLe means ancient/old] below the pillar and the Nandi; this is also not so clear.
+There are some ancient Kannada inscriptions [Halegannada (Hale+Kannada) hale means ancient/old] below the pillar and the Nandi; which is not so clear.

-There is a KaLyaaNi Kalyani a pond with greenish water said to be always present across all seasons, and it is believed that water somehow emerged from that place just like ThaLakaavEri Talakaveri making it holy/sacred.
+There is a Kalyani, a pond with greenish water said to be always present across all seasons, and it is believed that water somehow emerged from that place just likeTalakaveri making it holy/sacred.
 Some people also drink it believing it brings good fortune.
-Many are not sure how water is emerging there or is this just a rainwater stocking in some accidentally naturally-occurring pond-like structure.
+Many are not sure how water is emerging there or is this just a rainwater stocking in some accidentally naturally occurring pond-like structure.
 If so, why it remains almost the same in all seasons is also not clear.

 There is a small granite structure that looks like some miniature bathtub suitable for infants.
-Many are not sure of its significance.

-There are many beehives that can be found built on a huge rock before reaching the summit.
-A little strange thing is even though most of the hill is filled with thick vegetation, there are very few flowering plants & trees, so why they are nesting there?
-No idea!
-But, bees are also known to travel a few miles in a day.

-There is a manTapa Mandapa built using granite slabs just around few hundreds of steps from below wherein the deity is missing.
+There is a Mantapa built using granite slabs just around few hundreds of steps from below wherein the deity is missing.
 Locals are not sure if that was a temple (of which deity?) and the deity was destroyed (if so, by whom?) or the statue was stolen (if so, by whom?).